yt-dlp/yt-dlp/README.md

                                     The name of the browser to load cookies from.
 Currently supported browsers are:
                                     brave, chrome, chromium, edge, firefox,
-                                    opera, safari, vivaldi.
-Optionally, the
+                                    opera, safari, vivaldi, yandex.
+Optionally,
-                                    KEYRING used for decrypting Chromium cookies
+                                    the KEYRING used for decrypting Chromium
-                                    on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
+                                    cookies on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
                                     By default, all containers of the most